 Choosing the right method for planting your seeds

 Wouldn’t it make things super easy if I told you that you could match the two types of seeds I talked about above perfectly with the two seed starting methods?
 Unfortunately, it’s a bit more complicated than that… there are a few more factors to consider.
 Some seeds will grow better indoors than if you try planting them directly into the garden.
 Other types of seeds don’t like to be planted indoors and then transplanted into the garden, so they will grow much better if you direct sow them.
+So how do you know which seeds to start indoors -vs- outside?
 Here’s a quick way to figure out which planting method to choose for each type of seed.

 - Seeds to start indoors: In general, most warm weather seeds will grow better when planted indoors (not all of them though).
 Slow growing seeds, seeds that need warm soil, and cold hardy vegetables that need a long growing season (like cauliflower, broccoli, cabbage) are all good candidates for starting indoors.